MindFlavor/SQLBeam/README.md

 ### Task dependencies

 ExecutableTasks can depend on other ExecutableTasks.
-This kind of precedence allows to serialize tasks.
+This kind of precedence allows you to serialize tasks.
 For example you might want to avoid performing a backup of every database of an instance at the same time.
 Specifying a dependency you can put an order on these backups.
-Also, an ExecutableTask can depend of more than one ExecutableTask giving more flexibility.
+Also, an ExecutableTask can depend on more than one ExecutableTask: this gives us more flexibility.
 Right now there is no discrimination between a task completed successfully or not but that will be addressed in the next release.

+### ExecutableTask state

+An `ExecutableTask` goes between different states.
+Basically a task first is put in the *wait* queue.
+As soon as the conditions are met, the *waiting* task gets scheduled.
+A scheduled task will start executing shortly.
+A scheduled task is *owned* by an instance of SQLBeam so we make sure no ExecutableTask gets executed twice.
+Next, a task starts executing.
+An executing task will then run until completion.
+Of course at any stage a task can fail: in that case the task will transition to the *error* state.
+Failed tasks do not get executed again by default but can be changed.

+### Task spawning

+Tasks can spawn other tasks if need be.
+For example you can have a *backup everything* task that spawns as many *backup database* tasks as there are databases on the target instance.
+This way you can compose simple tasks in order to achieve complex operations.

+### Logging

+Tasks can print messages to standard console.
+This is useful for debugging.
+More meaningful messages will go to a dedicated database table so you can inspect the task operation from a central location.
+Central logging is expensive so it should not be abused by tasks: a better way to document a complex task is to split it in smaller, independent tasks that will run one after the other.
+This will also enable concurrent tasks to run on different servers automatically.
+A task local storage is right now not present but it may be implemented to ease the sub-tasks coordination.

 ## Known issues